manosbatsis/primitive4j/README.md

 There is clearly a logical relationship between the two classes, but while using simple-typed references they remain statically independent.

-In his famous book Clean Code, Robert Cecil Martin (colloquially known as Uncle Bob) states that:
+In Clean Code, Robert Cecil Martin (colloquially known as Uncle Bob) states that:

 > If one module depends upon another, that dependency should be physical, not just logical.

-Typed references materialize the logical dependency by creating a physical one.
-So, if we change the type of the proposal reference, the compiler will stop us if we forget to change the
+Using domain primitives we can establish typed references and materialize the logical dependency by creating a physical one.

-proposalRef type in the

-OnboardingProcess class.

-Representation, Validation and Other Logic
+### Representation, Validation and Other Logic

-A typed reference class is self contained acts as a single point to control representation, e.g. a prefix or other logic.

-This includes validation, i.e. when creating a typed reference object we can be sure that it is valid by adding a guard condition in the constructor.
-We can similarly add other useful logic.
+A domain primitive is self-contained and acts as a single point to control representation, e.g. value format or other validation logic.
+When creating a domain primitive we can be sure that it is valid by adding a guard condition in the constructor.

-Support Infrastructure

-Depending on how abstract we’d like the implementation to be, a Spring Boot starter could provide:

-    G
-    eneric JPA/Hibernate user type
-    G
-    eneric Converter for JSON (de)se
-    rialization
-    (Optional) Code gen
-    eration for the reference types themselves